 Home staging in the kitchen is vital.
 For many buyers, the kitchen is going to be their primary room of interest.
 If this area doesn’t meet their standards, then you can be sure they’ll be leaving to visit the next house.
 The most obvious rule of thumb here is to ensure that everything is clean.
 Wipe down those counters, make sure the oven is clean, and take great care to ensure there aren’t any crumbs anywhere.
 Your pantry door and cupboards should all be closed.
 While it doesn’t hurt to have a bowl of fruit or flowers on the counters, you should try to limit the amount of clutter.

 It also doesn’t hurt to have a bowl of cookies for buyers to have.
-Nothing quite feels like being welcomed home like a warm tray of cookies.
+Nothing quite feels like a welcome feeling like a warm tray of cookies.
 To take that up a notch, you may want to be overly ambitious and cook a few different kinds of cookies in order to pertain to guests of varying tastes and dietary restrictions.

 Again, you want to make sure that the trash can in the kitchen is placed out of view.
 You don’t want people looking through your trash.
 You also want to limit the chance of a bad odor from stemming from the trash can due to a meal your family had the night before.